 Thus today’s diplomatic stalemate that divides the planet.
 Kosovo in effect vetoes Serbia’s European Union bid.
 Serbia makes it clear that, without its blessing, Kosovo won’t join the EU or the UN.
 This deadlock over territory and allegiance is one that the wily princes, dukes and bishops drafting the Peace of Westphalia would easily recognise.

 No diplomat can be surprised that so many capitals round the world refuse to follow the clumsy lead of the US, London and Brussels on this issue.
 The vast majority of the countries that have not recognised Kosovo don’t care about Kosovo or Serbia.
 For these countries it’s not about Balkan bickering — it’s about their own security.
 Yes, some minority communities want to run their own affairs.
 But territorial integrity underpins the way the whole world works: grave dangers come from trashing that fundamental principle in the face of serious international objections.
 It’s one thing to amputate parts of your gangrenous leg yourself.
 It’s quite another for NATO to lunge in, wielding a rusty hacksaw.
 Good grief, who might be next?
-Syria?Make a donation
+Syria?Support Aeon: make a one-off donation